SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 3. The acceleration profile of the printer - higher accelerations mean higher pressure changes
 4. The pressure advance smooth time - higher smooth time means higher deviation from ideal extrusion, hence more opportunity for this feature to be useful.

-When I ported it, I targeted BBL printers mostly which, because of the fast external perimeter speed and high accelerations and less than ideal PA smoothing implementation, needed high ERS values to take the "edge" off PA artefacting.
-Basically providing a small "ramp" to slow down and ramp up speeds to cover for the deficiency in its internal jerk implementation which is worse in my view compared to the Klipper SCV implementation and aggressive PA smoothing.
-Hence the high value recommendation for BBL stock profiles.
-Experimentally it worked well - taking the edge off the artefacts.

-**However, this feature won't make a difference if the extrusion rate smoothing slope results in speed changes that are less than what the internal motion planner of the firmware plans during acceleration/deceleration moves.** For example, when transitioning from a high speed area to a low speed area there is no "sudden" stop as you're bound by the print acceleration, so what you see on the speed view in Orca isn't exactly what is happening when printing the model.
-For a BBL printer printing at 10k+ speeds the ERS value can be afforded to be higher as the deceleration-> acceleration slope will result in more sudden extrusion rate changes compared to a print with more moderate accelerations.

-**Then the matter of Pressure Advance smooth time comes in.** This is the amount of time allowed to the extruder to smooth out a newly requested extrusion rate value in Klipper. (https://klipper.discourse.group/t/pressure-advance-smooth-time-on-direct-extruders-with-short-filament-path/1971/6) **This results in deviations from the ideal nozzle pressure, as the extruder cannot move instantaneously, hence why its extrusion rate change is smoothed over time.
-This deviation is what we are trying to mitigate here in areas of sudden speed change.**

-Ideally, I think that you'd want extrusion rate smoothing to be resulting in **extrusion rate changes that are smaller than the PA smooth time value** for it to have any meaningful effect (hence speed changes that are larger than what the planner would produce).
-I think that if the ERS flow changes are over the PA smooth time threshold the look ahead planner will reduce extrusion rate faster than the ERS smoothing moves hence making it redundant.

-So in summary **it may make more sense to go conservative in this value** to allow it to have an effect on the print.
-For a fast accelerating printer with PA smoothing that is close to 0, as is the BBL printers (which result in artefacts when slowing down quickly), it may make sense to keep the value high, like 200/300 or so.

-**For a Klipper printer, especially if you have PA smooth time of 0.04** which is the default and are printing with more conservative accelerations (like 2-6k), maybe it makes sense to keep the value at a more moderate level, like 100 or so or even lower.

-For a slower printer with no PA and limited accelerations, a much lower value makes more sense - like 10-15 or so.

-This should be solvable with math, however it makes my head spin just thinking of it :) You have a **speed ramp** due to the acceleration profile, that results in an **extrusion rate ramp** based on the PA value which **is smoothed out** over PA smooth time. **Ideally you want the ERS value to be below the computed flow changes from the above.**

-So where does this leave us?
-Lower values are more likely to produce a meaningful result, but going too low will slow down the print more than needed to take the edge off these artefacts...

 **Personally I use it on occasion on the BBL X1C where models show the need for it** (sharp speed changes on external walls) but in these cases I may just print the perimeter slower anyway to get better quality as loosing arcs is a bigger issue quality wise on that printer (steppers exhibit more VFA without arc moves). **When I do use it I have settled on a value of 200 with 3 as a segment (to avoid overloading the MCU).**